qfpl/reflex-tutorial/blog/drafts/reflex/basics/events.md

 ## The advantages of semantics-driven abstractions

-Why did `reflex` bother doing all of this crazy stuff with simultaneous `Event`s?
+Why did `reflex` bother doing all of this complicated stuff with simultaneous `Event`s?
 They did because it followed from the semantics.

 Not everyone does things this way.